 No one is perfect!
-So, while reading a document together you might come across certain typos or minor edits such as correcting the spelling of someone’s name, etc. To beat this problem an editing feature that allows presenters to quickly make changes and update the document for attendees has been provided.
-See the screen-shot below.
+So, while reading a document together, you might come across certain typos or minor edits, such as correcting the spelling of someone’s name, etc. To beat this problem, an editing feature that allows presenters to quickly make changes and update the document for attendees has been provided.
+See the screen-shot.

 3] Download and Distribute:

-The final version of Word, will make the process of distributing a document with the attendees extremely smooth.
+Word makes the process of distributing a document with the attendees extremely smooth.
 How?
-It will support a ‘Enable remote viewers’ option that will help readers/attendees download the document when starting the presentation.
+It will support a ‘Enable remote viewers’ option to help readers/attendees download the document when starting the presentation.